-Heuchera are clumpy hardy perennials that range from 15 to 90 cm in height.
+Heuchera are clumpy hardy perennials that range from 15 to 90 cm (6 to 36 inches) in height.

 They are treasured for their foliage of bronze, green or silver toothed leaves, and carry flowers atop thin almost wire like stems.